jonas089/inpigritas-2022/README.md

 Database solution tbd.

 ## Milestones
-**07.02.2022**: Successfully synced a Transaction from the Pool ( flask API ) in a 2 node setup hosted locally
+**07.02.2022**: Successfully synced a Transaction from the Pool ( flask API ) in a 2 node setup hosted locally \
+**08.02.2022**: Introduction of "ictl" command line tool.
+Successfully synchronized 2900 Transactions in a single block.

 ## ictl - run an Inpigritas-network locally